vmware/vks-image-builder/docs/examples/tutorial_building_an_image.md

 ## Clone the Repository

-Clone the vSphere Tanzu Kubernetes Grid Image Builder repository on the Linux VM where you are building the image.
+Clone the vSphere Kubernetes Service Image Builder repository on the Linux VM where you are building the image.

 ```bash
 git clone https://github.com/vmware-tanzu/vsphere-tanzu-kubernetes-grid-image-builder.git